 1. Queen Elizabeth Park

 Address: 4600 Cambie St, Vancouver, BC V5Z 2Z1, Canada

 As the name implies, Queen Elizabeth Park has all things done according to high royal standards.
-Thus, it doesn’t come as a surprise that it falls into the category of the best places to find the stunning fall colors in Vancouver.
-Scattered among evergreen trees, the yellow and red leaves slowly overpower the park if not by their quantity then definitely by their color saturation.
+So it doesn’t come as a surprise that it falls into the category of the best places to find the stunning fall colors in the Vancouver City.
+Scattered among evergreen trees, the yellow and red leaves slowly overpower the park, if not by their quantity then definitely by their color saturation.

-The dazzling foliage above your head and dense leafy blanket under your feet bring joy and happiness.
-Unexpectedly, long-forgotten childhood memories come back to life.
-Whether smitten by nostalgic feelings or these fall colors, you start throwing the vibrant leaves up in the air.
+The dazzling foliage above your head and the dense leafy blanket under your feet bring pure joy.
+Unexpectedly, some long-forgotten childhood memories come back to life.
+Whether smitten by the nostalgic feelings or these fall colors, you start throwing the leaves up in the air.

 By this time you should be completely convinced that Queen Elizabeth Park is one of the top locations to find the brightest fall colors in Vancouver.